tiger-server/tiger/README.md

 > The `cron` plugin coordinates schedules via Redis.
 Start a Redis server (or point `TIGER_CRON_REDIS_URL` at your cluster) before running Tiger if you use cron modules.
 Multiple Tiger instances can share the same Redis queue and will cooperatively claim jobs.
 If you omit `cron.redisUrl`, Tiger falls back to a local LevelDB queue stored at `TIGER_CRON_LEVEL_PATH` (defaults to `.tiger-cron`), which is ideal for single-node setups.

+> To build *distributed modules*, configure `distributed.redisUrl` (or `TIGER_DISTRIBUTED_REDIS_URL`) and define the module with both `id` and `distributed: true`.
+All nodes that define the module automatically join a Redis-backed work queue, share their module state, and heartbeat into a registry so work can be reassigned if a node disappears.

 > Logo is generated from [Wikipedia](https://en.wikipedia.org/wiki/File:Ghostscript_Tiger.svg), the original script is under GPL license.